 - 4 cups of water

-- ¾ cup lemon juice or pomegranate juice
+- ¾ cup sour pomegranate juice

 - 2 tablespoons sour pomegranate molasses